yisiox/tp/docs/DeveloperGuide.md

 1. User requests to edit an asset.
 2. User specifies the old and new name for the asset.
 3. AB updates all relevant assets.
-4. AB shows a success message and the new asset details to the user.<br>
+4. AB shows a success message and details of the new asset.<br>
    Use case ends.

 **Extensions**